International Law and Global Governance LLM

 Course details

-On this course, you'll critically engage with a rich collection of contemporary themes set against the background of the international community's concerns and activities of state and non-state actors.
+In this course, you'll critically engage with a rich collection of contemporary themes set against the background of the international community's concerns and activities of state and non-state actors.

 The course will give you the opportunity to:

-• explore the legal nature of international law on global, regional and local levels
+• explore the legal nature of international law on global, regional, and local levels

 • examine the impact of international law on contemporary problems

-• critically assess whether and how international law has failed to address certain issues and may be harnessed to tackle future problems
+• critically assess whether and how international law has failed to address certain specific issues and may be harnessed to tackle future problems

-• investigate principles relating to equity, peace, security, human rights and sustainability as well as sovereignty, universality, jurisdiction, territory and self-determination
+• investigate principles relating to equity, peace, security, human rights and sustainability, as well as sovereignty, universality, jurisdiction, territory and self-determination

-• examine problems through Global South perspectives, Feminist and Ecology-based approaches
+• examine problems through Global South perspectives, feminist and ecology-based approaches

-• hone your legal research and writing skills, which you'll demonstrate in your dissertation
+• hone your legal research and writing skills, which you'll demonstrate in your dissertation.

 The wide-ranging list of optional modules means you can explore a mixture of related subjects.

-Our School-based Skills Team will help you to develop the key academic skills necessary to thrive on your course.
-Through one-to-one appointments, we offer individual skills development advice for your module assessments, dissertation and wider studies.
-Moreover, our workshop series offers training in key skills areas including critical thinking, researching, planning, time management and editing.
+Our School-based Skills Team will help you develop the critical academic skills necessary to thrive on your course.
+Through one-to-one appointments, we offer individual skills development advice for your module assessments, dissertation and broader studies.
+Our workshop series also provides training in essential skills areas, including critical thinking, researching, planning, time management and editing.
 These skills will help you both during your studies and in the workplace.

 Course structure